Back to All Events

 Python

-• PRISM Project at Rose-Hulman 5500 Wabash Avenue Terre Haute United States (map)
+• Designing for Impact at Rose-Hulman 5500 Wabash Avenue Terre Haute United States (map)

 Workshop Description: Workshops on Python, a high-level, general-purpose programming language.
 Participants will explore basic computer programming via brief interactive lectures and by following along with live programming exercises.
 Participants will brainstorm possible applications of key programming concepts to their respective disciplines.
 Rose-Hulman facilitator will guide participants to refine their ideas and work on implementation.
 Possible products developed by participants may include (but is not limited to): lesson plans, demo materials, or student activities and assessments.